LiangliangNan/Easy3D/ReadMe.md

 We also thank the users and contributors for reporting/fixing bugs, testing, and providing valuable feedback and suggestions.

 ### Citation
-If you use Easy3D in a scientific work, I kindly ask you to cite it:
+If you use Easy3D in scientific work, I kindly ask you to cite it:

 ```bibtex
 @article{easy3d2021,